reven86/wotreplay-parser/README.md

 ## Type 0x24

 This packet usually accompanies Shot packet (Type 0x08 sub-type 0x07).
 It is send separately for each encoded segment in the list of hit points.
+It contains some bitmask so it may be related to behicle/shot flags (??)

 * `player_id`: the player receiving the shot (victim).